NiGhTTraX/mugshot/DOCS.md

 ## Taking screenshots

 Mugshot doesn't care where the screenshots are coming from, as long as they're in **PNG** format.
-By default it ships with a [browser screenshotter](./docs/classes/browserscreenshotter.html), but you can plug your own implementation that either does things differently, or interacts with something other than a browser e.g. a mobile device.
+By default it ships with a [webdriver screenshotter](./docs/classes/webdriverscreenshotter.html), but you can pass in your own implementation.
 See the [Screenshotter](./docs/interfaces/screenshotter.html) interface for more details.

 ### Taking a screenshot of a single element

 A [selector](./docs/globals.html#mugshotselector) can be passed as the second argument to [`Mugshot.check`](./docs/classes/mugshot.html#check) and will tell Mugshot to only screenshot the corresponding element.
 How the element is selected depends on the [Screenshotter](./docs/interfaces/screenshotter.html) implementation.
-For example, using the [BrowserScreenshotter](./docs/classes/browserscreenshotter.html), the element will be cropped out of the viewport according to its bounding rectangle.
+For example, using the [WebdriverScreenshotter](./docs/classes/webdriverscreenshotter.html), the element will be cropped out of the viewport according to its bounding rectangle.

 ### Ignoring elements